 A Zen Bathroom For Relaxing and Rejuvenating

 When you think of zen, you might think of calming, meditative, harmonious environments that let you quiet your minds and rejuvenate your bodies.
 The bathroom is the perfect place for zen-inspired decor, especially if you enjoy taking long, warm baths.

 That may be why the zen style is very popular for today's bathrooms.
 Whether you enjoy the understated, nature-inspired colors or the calming atmosphere, there's no denying that zen bathrooms are beautiful, welcoming, and definitely relaxing.

-Throughout this gallery, we'll have a look at some of the principles that underlie the zen style for bathrooms.
+Throughout this gallery, look at some of the principles that underlie the zen style for bathrooms.
 For example, having access to nature is a major feature of the zen aesthetic.Continue to 2 of 13 below.

 02 of 13

 Small Zen Bathroom With Garden View